browserengineering/book/book/animations.md

 To satisfy this constraint, we *could* just put each paint command in its own composited layer.
-But of course, for examples more complex than just one `DrawText` that woould result in a huge number of surfaces, and most likely exhaust the computer's GPU memory.
+But of course, for examples more complex than just one `DrawText` that would result in a huge number of surfaces, and most likely exhaust the computer's GPU memory.
 So the goal of the *compositing algorithm* is to come up with a way to pack paint chunks into only a small number of composited layers.^[There are many possible compositing algorithms, with their